 4d.
-Annotate the text to support their understanding Year 1: Mark significant incidents in a story or information in a non-fiction text.
-Guided reading (reciprocal reading roles) Topic Reading as a reader (T4W) particular point) and ask them to decide what the collection might suggest or mean.
-Having agreed the main point, demonstrate how to construct an argument which makes the point and uses the best quotation to back it up.
+Annotate the text to support their understanding FS: Mark significant incidents in a story or information in a non-fiction text.
+Read write Inc phonics Topic Reading as a reader (T4W) demonstrate how to construct an argument which makes the point and uses the best quotation to back it up.
 (Deciding on the best is itself an interesting discussion!)
 Discuss how to paraphrase or sum up the other quotations.
 Give an opinion about a text or aspect of it and ask children to find the evidence to back up (or challenge) the argument.
 Following discussion, reflect on the best evidence and how to construct an answer to a formal comprehension question.
 Speed rating Circle of thoughts and thought circles Use the Thameside colours for word classes Annotation key: Circle words with unfamiliar meaning Underline info for retrieval question answers Wavy line under the info for an inferential question answers Identify 'find out more/wonder' questions Box around significant moments when characters speak to each other Make simple summaries or marginal notes every 2 or 3 paragraphs 4e.
-Demonstrate understanding of stories, poetry and plays through retelling and reciting orally Year 1: Retell stories and parts of stories, using some of the features of story language.
-Oral rehearsal (T4W) KS2 annual poetry slam Reading as a reader (T4W) Class assemblies Children should learn to annotate a text as if it were an actor's script, identifying where to place emphasis, change tone or suggest emotion There are numerous informal audiences available in school - younger and older children, classmates, staff - as well as more formal opportunities to perform - assemblies, performances, open events for parents.
+Demonstrate understanding of stories, poetry and plays through retelling and reciting orally Oral rehearsal (T4W) KS2 annual poetry slam Children should learn to annotate a text as if it were an actor's script, identifying where to place emphasis, change tone or suggest emotion FS: Retell stories and parts of stories, using some of the • Reading as a reader (T4W) • There are numerous informal audiences available in school - younger and older children, classmates, staff - as well as features of story language.
+Class assemblies more formal opportunities to perform - assemblies, performances, open events for parents.
 Learn and recite simple poems and rhymes, with actions, and re-read them from the text Productions Theme cards